khietbt/expressjs/docs/getting-started/prepare-a-backend-using-express.js.md

 ---

-# Setup a Express.js Project
+# Set up an Express.js Project

 It is time to build a backend project from the ground up with Express.js.
+Source code of this step can be found [here](https://github.com/khietbt/mean/tree/master/getting-started/backend).

 ## Init the folder